Restriction for general linear groups: the local non-tempered Gan-Gross-Prasad conjecture (non-Archimedean case): Introduction

 \subsection{Remarks}

 For irreducible generic quotients of $G_n$ appearing in an irreducible generic representation of $G_{n+1}$ (also known as generic GGP conjecture for $\mathrm{GL}$-case), it is shown by Rankin-Selberg integrals \cite{JPSS83, Pr93}.
 In \cite{CS18}, G. Savin and the author give another proof for the generic case using variations of Bernstein-Zelevinsky filtrations.
 We also remark that in the above outline, one may replace the mirabolic induction $\Pi \bar{\times} \pi$ with certain Rankin-Selberg model discussed in Section \ref{sec general}.
-Such interpretation is later motivated by the approach in the orthogonal group case \cite{MW12}.
+Such interpretation is later motivated by the approach in the generic case of orthogonal groups by M\oe glin-Waldspurger \cite{MW12}.

 Our method for Arthur type representations is again a variation of Bernstein-Zelevinsky filtration method which exploits the product structure of Arthur representations.
-To illustrate how the refinement gives more information, we consider respective representations in $\mathrm{GL}_5(F)$ and $\mathrm{GL}_4(F)$ in \cite[Remark 5.6]{GGP19}:
+To illustrate how the refinement gives more information, we consider respective representations in $\mathrm{GL}_5(F)$ and $\mathrm{GL}_4(F)$ in \cite[Remark 5.6]{GGP19} with $A$-parameters: